photo credit: Sarah Bennett

 Wake Up and Smell the Poetry

-Cheryl Perreault, a genius at empowering individuals, with a gift for nourishing communities, ran a poetry venue at Hopkinton’s HCAM studio, just a few blocks from my house in Massachusetts.
-The venue has changed hands and names, but videos remain.
-Cheryl has led me to other groups of poets, and invented new ways to nourish those communities right through the Covid epidemic.
+Cheryl Perreault, a genius at empowering individuals, also has a gift for nourishing communities.
+For years she ran a poetry venue at Hopkinton’s HCAM studio.
+I could walk there, from my house in Massachusetts.
+Videos and friendships remain.
+Cheryl has continued to invent new ways to nourish groups of poets and storytellers and musicians, right through the Covid epidemic and our present troubles.

 Worcester County Poetry Association